rajkbhakta/Module-2-Challenge/README.md

 # Module-2-Challenge
 ## My first webpage.
-I don't havy any actual projects but will update once aquired
+I don't have any actual projects but will update once aquired